ETSGlobal/LogBundle/README.md

 Main features:

 - Provide `TokenCollection` utility to enable downstream applications for request tracing from app to app.
-- Automatically configure `global` and `process` tokenGlobalProvider tracing for incoming HTTP requests/responses as well as long-running processes.
+- Automatically configure `global` and `process` token tracing for incoming HTTP requests/responses as well as long-running processes.
 - Automatically enrich log context with the application name and tracing tokens.
 - Slack handler: An extended version of Monolog's slack handler, with custom message contents, and custom filters.